calang/legalogic/README.md

 If you want to use it in a different development environment, you will need to do the appropriate changes.

+The repo is
+based on Python, Python-related utilities, SWI-Prolog and Makefiles, which are all available on the most common platforms.
+We hope you
+should be able to run the code in this repo on other platforms with minimal adjustments.

 ### Install environment dependencies
 Before using this repo, you will need to install these dependencies